 The mess they make has an unpleasant smell, so if you clean it up as soon as you can, you will actually need to do less work later.
 On the other hand, you will make your little guinea pigs just a little bit happier.

-There is nothing more important to me than the connection between the owner and the pet.
-Guinea pigs crave that connection.
-They crave affection and attention, so if you want to have a great relationship, invest your time in developing a friendship with them.
+Guinea pigs crave affection and attention.
+So if you want to have a great relationship, invest your time in developing a friendship with them.

-Anything they can hide in, chew on or climb on is perfect for them.
-This is why their favorite toys are shoe-boxes and cardboards.
-You can always buy them toys from the pet shop, but be careful as some of the toys that claim to be for certain pets can actually be dangerous for them.
+Anything they can hide in, chew on, or climb on is perfect for them.
+This is why their favorite toys are shoeboxes and cardboard.
+You can always buy them toys from the pet shop, but be careful as some of the toys can actually be dangerous for them.
 Please ask a vet or do a little research on your own about those toys before you buy one.

 Nobody likes to continuously live in a limited space.
 Moreover, guinea pigs love to exercise.
 This is why you need to offer them at least a little bit of your time every day to run around in your house in order to get some exercise.

-The best way to do this is to let them run around as much as they want, and after that, you two can cuddle with them a little bit.
+The best way to do this is to let them run around as much as they want.
+After that, you two can cuddle with them a little bit.
 Then you can put them back in their cage.
 This will certainly make your guinea pig a lot happier.

-This is kind of a ‘special’ way of having your guinea pig feel good.
+This is kind of a special way of having your guinea pig feel good.
 A lot of diseases and infections depress your little pig.
-He might look depressed for no reason, but if nothing of the things we’ve mentioned above don’t work, it is probably sick.

-When thinking about avoiding a visit to the vet, just remember that you are better safe than sorry.
+When thinking about avoiding a visit to the vet, just remember that it is better to be safe than sorry.
 If you get your guinea pig in time to the vet, it will be easier to treat it so he could recover so much faster.

 After recovering, your guinea pet will be happy again.
 Just do both of you a favor and take it to the vet when the guinea pig looks like it could need that visit.